brn/rxx/docs/basics/create_component.md

 ## Create react component with context.

-React component has system called context.
+React Component has system called context.

 ### What is context?

 Context is system which share common function, properties and etc...
-Context was unlike props, do not need pass through children components, to share context,
+Context was unlike props, do not need pass through children components.
-simply define context value at the root component and if you want to use context properties,
+To share context, simply define context value at the root component
+and if you want to use context properties,
-child component simply add some required properties,
+you simply add some required properties to child component.

 ### In react-mvi

 react-mvi use context system as well.
 react-mvi context has some useful function or properties and IO modules.

-How do I create component which has context.
+How do you create component which has context?

-react-mvi component which has created from __run__ or __runnable__, has root context,
+The component which has created from __run__ or __runnable__ has root context,
-so, only you need is create child component by 'component' function of react-mvi.
+so, only you need is create child component by __component__ function of react-mvi/core.

 *Exmaples*